Leave of Absence Policy

 Students will be notified of the outcome of their application in writing, within ten (10) working days from the date of the decision.
 Students will be advised of the period for which the LOA has been granted.

-Students are advised to apply for LOA prior to the commencement of the relevant semester and must submit their application prior to the census date.
+Students are advised to apply for LOA prior to the commencement of the relevant teaching period and must submit their application prior to the census date.
 Applications for LOA submitted after the relevant census date will only be considered where compelling personal, medical or compassionate grounds exist.

 If LOA is approved after the census date, students will remain financially liable for their subject enrolments at the census date.
 In exceptional circumstances (e.g., late withdrawal) a student may be eligible for a refund for the relevant subjects, even after a late application for LOA.

-LOA will not be approved retrospectively unless there are exceptional circumstances.
+LOA will not usually be approved retrospectively unless in exceptional circumstances.

 Student Visas

 AC may grant LOA to international students holding student visas, but the reason for taking leave may have an impact on the student's visa.
-The grounds on which student visa holders may be granted LOA without cancellation of their visa are set out in the Educational Services to Overseas Students (ESOS) Act 2000 and the National Code 2018.
+The grounds on which student visa holders may request a LOA are set out in the National Code 2018.
+Students are recommended to seek advice from the Department of Home Affairs on the potential impact this has on their visa

-AC is required to report students who have taken leave from their studies to the Department of Home Affairs.
-Students who have taken leave for reasons not permitted under the legislation will be deemed to have discontinued their studies and will have to apply for a new visa in order to re-enter the country as a student.
+AC is required to report students’ Confirmation of Enrolments (COE) on PRISMS who have taken leave from their studies.
+Students who have taken leave for reasons not permitted under the legislation may be deemed to have discontinued their studies.
+If a student’s COE is cancelled under these circumstances they will need to reapply to study and may need to apply for a new visa.

 Responsible for implementation